By Nicholas Brown.

-- They are expensive to install, this is an even bigger issue than the cost of solar panels themselves.
+- Solar power systems are expensive to install, this is an even bigger issue than the cost of the panels themselves.

 - The cost of electricity from central solar power plants is high.

-- Efficiency is usually low, therefore the power production per square meter is low.
+- Solar panel efficiency is usually low, therefore the power production per square meter is low.
 An average of 110 to 200 watts per square meter.
-This means that solar power plants (not rooftop setups) occupy a large amount of land.
+This means that solar power plants (not rooftop systems) occupy a large amount of land.

 You must use an electricity usage meter (such as the Kill-A-Watt for example) to determine the power consumption of individual appliances which often varies.
-If you are using a grid-tie setup, then you don’t need to worry about metering your appliances yourself.
+If you are using a grid-tie setup to solar power your building, then you don’t need to worry about metering your appliances yourself.